-Supports the RPCSEC_GSS protocol which provides stronger security, and the ability for clients and servers to negotiate security.
+- Supports the RPCSEC_GSS protocol, providing stronger security and allowing clients and servers to negotiate security.

 NFS module for Windows PowerShell.
 The availability of built-in NFS cmdlets makes it easier to automate various operations.
-The cmdlet names are consistent with other Windows PowerShell cmdlets (using verbs such as ‘Get’ and ‘Set’) which makes it easier for users familiar with Windows PowerShell to learn to use new cmdlets.
+The cmdlet names are consistent with other Windows PowerShell cmdlets (using verbs such as "Get" and "Set"), making it easier for users familiar with Windows PowerShell to learn to use new cmdlets.

 NFS management improvements.
 A new centralized UI-based management console simplifies configuration and management of SMB and NFS shares, quotas, file screens and classification, in addition to managing clustered file servers.